|<<< | >>> | Feedback|

 With numerical modeling, the whole frequency tripling process can be simulated with fairly high accuracy and reliability of the results.

 Degradation of Nonlinear Crystals

 For efficient single-pass third-harmonic generation, the nonlinear crystals need to be operated with fairly high optical intensities.
-For the sum-frequency mixer crystal, this is often a problem: the intense ultraviolet light can lead to gradual degradation of the crystal material and an anti-reflection coating on the exit surface, even for operation well below the threshold for instant laser damage.
+For the sum-frequency mixer crystal, this is often a problem: the intense ultraviolet light can lead to gradual degradation of the crystal material and an anti-reflection coating on the exit surface, even for operation well below the threshold for instant laser-induced damage.
 Under such conditions, nonlinear crystals can become consumables, i.e., system parts with quite limited lifetime, which need to be replaced relatively often.
 As normally only the volume of the beam is affected, one may often somewhat shift the crystal in order to use another region which has not yet been degraded.
 Such movements may also be done with some automatic crystal shifter; this method is sometimes called indexing of the crystal.
 Under good conditions, one may reach several hundred hours of operation on one spot of an LBO crystal and use dozens of spots for obtaining an overall lifetime of many thousand hours with a single crystal.